 - Recent enhancements on Lanai include a re-designed resort and numerous new amenities including an on-site Adventure Centre, offering exciting activities like guided Polaris off-road tours, horseback riding, and helicopter tours.

 - Lanai Polaris off-road adventures are open to Four Seasons Resort guests and the general public.
 Guided two-hour tours are available at a rate of USD 395 per couple or USD 247.50 per person.
 A preferential rate is available for Four Seasons Resort guests.
 The price includes transportation to and from the Lana’i Adventure Center, the use of a helmet and goggles, access to a luxurious Airstream trailer at the start and end of the experience, drinks & snacks, and chilled towels to wipe off the dust at the end of the tour.
 You can find out more about the Polaris off-road tour and other experiences on Lanai here.
+A Polaris self-drive option is available for guests wanting to get behind the wheel.

 - Polaris produced the first North American made ATV in 1984, and they are a world leader in off-road innovation.
 Given the terrain and speed we experienced, the Polaris UTV is an impressive vehicle.
 As is often the case since the Four Seasons Lanai re-opened in early 2016, it is nothing but the best for resort guests.